jonlpersson/ed-latimore/site/_posts/2022-11-29-important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 ---

-"They could only become dangerous if the advancement of industrial technique made it necessary to educate them more highly... but since military and commercial rivalry are no longer important, the level of popular education is declining."
+"They could only become dangerous if the advancement of industrial technique made it necessary to educate them more highly… but since military and commercial rivalry are no longer important, the level of popular education is declining."

 ---